trickybit/seltzer/README.md

 ```

 ### Slice-off
-Use the returned offset to extract the correct value from a list.
+Puts a slice-offset variable in the ruleset scope.
+Use the offset number to extract the correct value from a list.

 #### Input
 ```less